 In total shoulder replacement, the ball is replaced with a highly polished metal alloy, and the socket is replaced with a very durable plastic.
 These parts are sized to match your bones.
 The plastic socket is glued to the shoulder blade with special bone cement.
-The metal ball is held in place because it is attached to a rod that goes into the top part of the bone that is coated with a special surface that the upper arm bone will grow in to.
+The metal ball is attached to the top part of the upper arm bone as it is coated with a special surface that the upper arm bone will grow in to.